Last date modified: 2026-Jun-12

 Your input will directly inform our roadmap and help ensure the feature delivers meaningful value upon general availability.

-Help and Support
+Help and support

 If you have further questions about how this feature works or if you have issues with the feature, please contact Bryce Lew (bryce.lew@relativity.com) or Salma Kamni (salma.kamni@relativity.com).

-Key Features Available in the Custom Analysis Advanced Access Program
+Key features available in the Custom analysis Advanced Access program

-The Custom Analysis Advanced Access Program allows users to define and manage up to five custom fields per project.
+The Custom Analysis Advanced Access Program allows users to define and manage up to five custom insights per project.
 Each field acts as an independent instruction, enabling customizable results across all your LDI use cases.

-Custom Fields
+Custom insights

-Behavior and Output
+Behavior and output

 Each field runs independently, with no cross‑field influence during AA.
 For every document, each Custom Analysis produces one text‑based output, which may include: